A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Introduction

 We therefore propose a second, algorithmic, method where we formalize the notion of the hand motions used to define the subspace.
 Rather than considering, for example `hand opening' as an intuitive concept to be defined by the person creating the mapping, this paradigm considers hand opening as the hand grasping a series of incrementally larger objects.
 In this way, we can use a set of objects to provide the same understanding of hand motions as the user provided in the empirical method.

-This definition of the subspace is done exclusively through an object set, and is hand-independent.
+This definition of the subspace is done exclusively through an object set, and is kinematically-independent.
 However, it lends itself to the algorithmic creation of a teleoperation mapping for any hand.
 We introduce a method which uses this algorithmic definition to generate subspace mappings for hands in a fully automated fashion (Section~\ref{sec:algorithmic_mapping}).
 We aim to show that this algorithmic mapping also enables effective teleoperation for novices, implying that the value of the teleoperation subspace does not derive exclusively from hand-specific human intuition used to create it.

 We create teleoperation mappings for two non-anthropomorphic robotic hands using both the empirical mapping and the algorithmic mapping.
-In teleoperation experiments with novices, we show that the mappings created with both these paradigms can enable teleoperation as fast as or faster than state-of-the-art teleoperation methods.
-Overall, the main contributions of this paper are: \begin{itemize} \item We introduce a continuous, low-dimensional teleoperation subspace as an intuitive way to map human to robot hand poses for teleoperation.
-We posit that this method allows for intuitive teleoperation as long as both the master and the slave hand poses can be projected into this subspace. \item We provide an empirical method to define the subspace and to create a projection into the subspace.
-This method requires the user to define the hand motions for the subspace using their intuition and based on the hand's kinematics. \item We provide an algorithmic method for defining the subspace as well.
-This definition is independent of hand kinematics and lends itself to an automated algorithm which can create a mapping for hands of various kinematics.
-We are the first to show that an automated method for generating a teleoperation mapping can enable online teleoperation which is intuitive for novices. \item We show experimentally that the subspace is relevant to teleoperation for two different non-anthropomorphic hands and for two different manipulation tasks.
-These experiments demonstrate that our mappings created empirically and algorithmically allow novice teleoperators to pick and place objects and perform in-hand manipulation as fast as or faster than state-of-the-art teleoperation mapping methods using robot hands with non-anthropomorphic kinematics.
-As we discuss in the next section, in most literature on hand teleoperation, mappings are usually only validated on one or two expert users and on one robotic system.
-We validate the teleoperation subspace mappings on nine novice users and two different robotic hands. \end{itemize}
+In teleoperation experiments with 2-4{ten} novices, we show that the mappings created with both these paradigms can enable teleoperation as fast as or faster than state-of-the-art teleoperation methods.
+Overall, the main contributions of this paper are: \begin{itemize} \item We introduce a teleoperation subspace as an intuitive way to map between human and robotic hand poses. \item We provide an empirical method to define the subspace and to create a projection into the subspace. \item We provide an algorithmic method for defining the subspace that is independent of hand kinematics.
+We are the first to show that an automated method for generating a teleoperation mapping can enable online teleoperation which is intuitive for novices. \item We validate the teleoperation subspace mappings on \remindtext{2-4}{ten novice users} and two different robotic hands. \end{itemize}